If you have never made an investment before then it can be hard to make to know where to start.

-There a number of opportunities to start trading stocks but from looking at whats out there this app presents the one of the best ways for newbies.
+There are a number of opportunities to start trading stocks but from looking at what’s out there this app presents one of the best ways for newbies.

 If you want to learn more about them then check out this MoneyBox app review here.

-While this one is for the UK if your from the US you could check out Acorns, which is very similar.
+While this one is for the UK if you are from the US you could check out Acorns, which is very similar.